The most tasty and moist vanilla cake recipe! Use this doctored cake mix recipe for quick and consistent results.

 - Cake board, cardboard pad, or flat plate

 - Prep pans - Use a paper towel to coat the inside of your pans with a generous layer of shortening.
 Dust the inside of the pan with flour.
-Remove any excess flour that doesn't stick to the pan.
+Tap away any excess flour that doesn't stick to the pan.
 You can also use parchment paper at the bottom if you're concerned the cake might stick after baking.

 - Preheat your oven to 335 degrees Fahrenheit.